apache/beam/learning/prompts/code-explaination/05_io_spanner.md

     | "Log Data" >> Map(logging.info))
 ```

-ReadFromSpanner transform returns a `PCollection` of `NamedTuple` objects, each representing a `Cloud Spanner` row.
-For more information about this row object, visit [here](https://beam.apache.org/releases/pydoc/current/apache_beam.io.gcp.spanner.html#apache_beam.io.gcp.spanner.ReadFromSpanner).
+The `ReadFromSpanner` transform returns a `PCollection` of `NamedTuple` objects, each representing a Cloud Spanner row.
+For more information about this row object, see [ReadFromSpanner transform](https://beam.apache.org/releases/pydoc/current/apache_beam.io.gcp.spanner.html#apache_beam.io.gcp.spanner.ReadFromSpanner).

-The data from a `Cloud Spanner` row is logged to the console.
+The data from a Cloud Spanner row is logged to the console.